cnaize/lastdaychat/README.md

 # lastdaychat
 ## anonymous secure chat
-*all messages encryptes and decryptes with AES-256 on clients based on __secrets__ which you may tell just your friends, server knows nothing*
+*all messages encrypts and decrypts with AES-256 on clients based on __secrets__ which you may tell just your friends, server knows nothing*
 #### Demo:
 [lastdaychat on heroku](https://lastdaychat.herokuapp.com/)